MicrosoftDocs/SupportArticles-docs/support/includes/feedback.md

 > [!NOTE]
 > Was this article helpful?
 Your input is important to us.
-Please use the **Feedback** button on this page and let us know if this article was helpful and how we can improve.
+Please use the **Feedback** button on this page to let us know how well this article worked for you or how we can improve it.